A Scalable Nystrom-Based Kernel Two-Sample Test with Permutations: An approximate MMD permutation test

 and $\Kl^†$ denotes the Moore-Penrose pseudo-inverse of $\Kl$.
 Note that $\ts$ can be computed in a single pass over the data once the landmarks are fixed.
-We now detail the procedure used to select these landmarks.
+More precisely, given the landmarks and $\Kl^†$, evaluating $\ts$ requires $n \ell$ kernel evaluations and $O(n \ell^2)$ operations.